rmwdeveloper/experiment/Readme.md

 will fall into the closest available cells.
 * Icons will not move until they are dropped.
 A partially transparent icon will appear next to the mouse when the drag is in progress.

+##File Specification
+* Every "File" or "Folder" object will be wrapped in a Base File Taskbar HOC that handles minimizing the file to the start taskbar, maximizing it to fill available screen space, or closing the file.
+* Individuial file and folder types will provide their own secondary taskbar that will be placed directly below the base file taskbar.